-Pain Foundations for Primary Care Providers is an online course designed specifically for physicians and nurse practitioners to improve their understanding of chronic pain and how to address the challenges of pain assessment and treatment.
+Pain Foundations for Primary Care Providers is an online course designed specifically for physicians, nurse practitioners and nurses to improve their understanding of chronic pain and how to address the challenges of pain assessment and treatment.
 By completing this course, primary care providers will be able to:

 - Identify and recognize the underlying symptoms of acute and chronic pain from a biopsychosocial perspective

 - Use assessment tools to monitor the biopsychosocial impacts of pain on patients and create and assess patient pain management plans

 - Implement non-pharmacological strategies to create holistic and individualized treatment plans for people living with pain

 - Learn to empower patients to self-manage pain

 - Clinically relevant: Non-pharmacological approaches to managing chronic pain are more important than ever.
 Developed in consultation with experts in the field of pain, as well as people with lived experience of pain, Pain Foundations will enable you to gain foundational knowledge in chronic pain and pain management and serves as a basis for further learning.

 - Brought to you by Canada’s pain experts: Pain Foundations was developed by Pain BC, a national and international leader in chronic pain.
 We offer Pain BC Certification, a stamp of quality recognized around the world.